 What do your patrons really want from loyalty programs?
 Let them tell you!
 Get answers straight from your arts management software, plus top industry insights.

-Understanding the needs of your audience is an ongoing journey that's crucial both to your mission as an organisation and your bottom line.
+Understanding the needs of your audience is an ongoing journey that's crucial both to your mission as an organization and your bottom line.
 Luckily, you’re already sitting on a gold mine of insights and information – your CRM and marketing software.
-But how can you access this data, and how do you use it to best serve your organisation?
+But how can you access this data, and how do you use it to best serve your organization?
 Ahead, learn strategies for doing the most with your data: the questions you should be asking, the story your data tells, and what you can do about it.